 - Patination, gilding + polishing are all processes used in the fabrication of metal.
 These can involve the use of harmful chemicals, so we no longer employ these processes in our workshop.
 However, we still need to clean the metal after working it + for this we now use citric acid which is kinder to the environment than industrial alternatives.

 - Working with metal requires intense heat + this traditionally involves the burning of fossil fuels.
 We looked into using biopropane, but unfortunately the majority of this resource is sold to the domestic market.
-However we are continuing to look for a better solution, including the use of electric kilns.
+However we are continuing to look for a better solution.